junxit/us-congress-bills-113/metadata.md

 - 2013-06-11 — Resolution provides for one hour of general debate on H.R.
 1960.
 Resolution also provides for one hour of general debate on H.R.
 1256 under a closed rule.
 - 2013-06-11 — The House Committee on Rules reported an original measure, H. Rept.
 113-104, by Mr. Nugent.
 - 2013-06-11 — The House Committee on Rules reported an original measure, H. Rept.
 113-104, by Mr. Nugent.
+- 2013-06-12 — Considered as privileged matter. (consideration: CR H3309-3316)
+- 2013-06-12 — DEBATE - The House proceeded with one hour of debate on H. Res.
+256.
+- 2013-06-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-06-12 — On agreeing to the resolution Agreed to by the Yeas and Nays: 239 - 184 (Roll no. 214). (text: CR H3309)
+- 2013-06-12 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 239 - 184 (Roll no. 214).(text: CR H3309)
+- 2013-06-12 — The previous question was ordered without objection. (consideration: CR H3315)